gemini3d/gemini3d/docs/Windows_intel_oneapi.md

 # Build Gemini3D with Intel oneAPI on Windows

-Intel oneAPI provides Intel MPI, LAPACK, and Scalapack on Windows.
+Intel oneAPI (no cost) provides Intel MPI, LAPACK, and Scalapack on Windows.
 We do not use MSYS2/GCC libraries with Windows oneAPI as they are ABI incompatible.

 Whenever wanting to use oneAPI in Windows, use the "oneAPI Command Prompt for Intel 64" on Windows.